Open waters can be amazing.

-While it’s not exactly the flip side, but this excellent sound and build quality come with a sizable price tag, but the JBL charge is worth it.
+While it’s not exactly the flip side, this excellent sound, and build quality come with a sizable price tag, but the JBL charge is worth it.
 It’s one of the best waterproof speakers you can take on a boat with you.

 Best Sounding Small Bluetooth Speaker Buying Guide